-This course is an introductory course in microeconomics.
-The course starts with a review of basic economic principles which were covered in the ECON 1200 course including supply and demand and the operation of markets.
-Government intervention in market prices is examined.
-The course then examines the microeconomic decisions of businesses by analyzing cost and revenue models.
-Production cost models for each type of competitive structure are studied including perfect competition, oligopoly, monopoly and monopolistic competition.
-Models for input markets are also studied with an emphasis on labour markets and wage determination.
-Issues of inequality in wages and poverty are considered.
+The course begins with a review of basic economic principles which were covered in ECON 1200 courses including supply and demand and the operation of markets.
+Elasticity considers how consumers and firms respond to price changes while marginal utility is used to explain how consumers maximize satisfaction from purchases.
+Government actions in markets is examined.
+The course then shifts to the microeconomic decisions of businesses by analyzing cost and revenue models with particular attention paid to profit maximization.
+Production cost models for each type of competitive structure are studied including perfect competition, oligopoly, and monopoly.
+The circular flow model's input markets are then studied with an emphasis on labour markets and wage determination.